Language: Italian, Latin

 Vatican City is the smallest independently recognized state in the world.
 It’s a walled enclave located within the city of Rome.
 As one of the biggest tourist destinations in Italy, over four million tourists travel to Vatican City annually.
 The entire area measures only at 44 hectares, and it has a population count of 842.
 The Bishop of Rome—the Pope—is the ecclesiastical and sacerdotal-monarchical leader of the Vatican.

 The Vatican is the main episcopal see of the Roman Catholic religion, which has over 1.2 billion adherents worldwide.
-The Vatican City, however, did not come into existence until during 1929.
-Despite being a small state, there are several notable attractions within the walled enclave itself such as St. Peter’s Basilica, the Vatican Museums, and the Sistine Chapel.
+The Vatican City, however, did not come into existence until 1929.
+Despite being a small state, there are several notable attractions within the walled enclave itself, such as St. Peter’s Basilica, the Vatican Museums, and the Sistine Chapel.

 Airport/s: The Leonardo Da Vinci Airport is the nearest international airport for those who travel to Vatican City.

-Trivia: Despite being the smallest independent state in the world, Vatican City, it has its own post office, telephone system, radio station, banking system, and an astronomical observatory.
+Trivia: Despite being the smallest independent state in the world, Vatican City, it has its own post office, telephone system, radio station, a banking system, and an astronomical observatory.

-Fun Facts About The Vatican City
+Fun Facts About Vatican City

 - The art collection in the Vatican Museums is one of the largest in the world.
-In fact, if you lay down the art pieces in the museum it can cover four times the size of the Vatican walls.
+In fact, if you lay down the art pieces in the museum it would cover four times the size of the Vatican walls.

 - St. Peter’s Basilica in the Vatican is the largest Roman Catholic church in the world.